zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/to-self-hierarchy-list.md

 ### Include boss, and filter them
 The employee can be filtered as you normally do within Entity Framework.

-The `SelfHierarchyQuery` option let you filter the query that retrieve boss.
+The `SelfHierarchyQuery` option lets you filter the query that retrieves boss.

 ```csharp
 // The "Boss_2" will not be retrieved